Stress-Free Travel

 • khaki pants or capris

-• at least 4 pair of shorts
+• 4 pair of shorts

 • 10 pair of socks (unless you plan to wear sandals only)